mnapoli/sniff/README.md

 You can also install it globally with Composer to be able to call it with `sniff`:

-- `composer require -g mnapoli/sniff`
+- `composer global require mnapoli/sniff`
 - add the `~/.composer/bin` path to your `PATH`

 ## Configuration